jkeefe/newmark-design-development/THE_NOTES.md

 _This is the "Class 5" assignment.
 Do it now ... it's due on at high noon before Class 5 (Which is a week from WEDNESDAY)._

-Show me that you can make this work with your voice!
+Show me that you've successfully connected Dialogflow to your Glitch service, and that you get a correct answer when you ask "How many dogs are named spot."
 We'll do this in class.
 Make sure I watch you do it individually.

 If you can't do this in class, or were not in class, use [QuickTime to make a screen recording](https://support.apple.com/guide/quicktime-player/record-your-screen-qtp97b08e666/mac) of you using it and DM that recording to me in Slack.